Non-Hodgkin Lymphoma: The Basics

 Staging NHL

-Staging for NHL is done based on the Ann Arbor Staging Classification, which ranges from stages I through IV:
+Staging for NHL is done based on the Lugano classification, a modified version of the Ann Arbor Staging Classification, which ranges from stages I (one) through IV (four):

-- Stage I: cancer is located in a single region.
+- Stage I: Cancer is in one region.

-- Stage III: cancer involves lymph nodes or organs on both sides of the diaphragm.
+- Stage III: Cancer is in the lymph nodes or organs on both sides of the diaphragm.

 Treatment